WeblateOrg/weblate/docs/contributing.rst

 ---------------------------

 You can fund further Weblate development on `Bountysource`_.
-Funds collected there are used to fund free hosting for free software projects and further development of Weblate.
-Please check the `Bountysource`_ page for details such as funding goals and rewards you can get for funding.
+Funds collected there are used to fund free hosting for libre software projects and further development of Weblate.
+Please check the `Bountysource`_ page for details, such as funding goals and rewards you can get for funding.

 .. include:: ../BACKERS.rst